sadensmol/fixedlength/README.md

 ## Testing

-You can run the tests for the `mapper` library with:
+You can run the tests for the `fixedlength` library with:

 ```bash
 go test -v ./...